groundedtako/groundedtako.github.io/_posts/2023-01-01-MakeMoreOutOfVideos.md

 ---
 layout: post
-title: "Make More Out of Videos"
+title: "Learn More Out of Videos"
 date: 2023-01-01
 pin: true
 ---

-In the past few years, I've spent a considerable amount of time consuming YouTube videos.
-Most of them are nothing but passtime vods.
-But every once in a while, I would come across a few cool videos, that demonstrates something that greatly interests me, something that makes me feel like, Hey!
-How cool is that!
+In recent years, I have dedicated a significant amount of time to consuming YouTube videos.
+While most are simply pastime VODs, occasionally I stumble upon videos that showcase something of great interest to me, evoking the thought, "Hey!
+How fascinating!"

+However, more often than not, that initial excitement fizzles out without any further action.

+Deeply inspired by one of my favorite YouTubers, Mike Boyd <a href="https://www.youtube.com/@MikeBoyd">(Visit Mike Boyd's YouTube channel)</a>.
-99% of the time, that excitement stops at that and nothing else comes out.
-I think its prime time I make more out of that hobbie.
-Hence from time to time, I will come across some interesting video, and I'll show my journey of reproducing that video here.
-In this process, I hope to learn a bit more that just watching the video, create something cool that I can also use, and inspire others to do more!
-Perhaps other people in my shoes can benefit from a deeper dive into the videos, and create something of your own too!
+I believe it is time to elevate this pastime into something more meaningful.
+As a result, I intend to periodically encounter intriguing videos and chronicle my journey of recreating them here.
+Through this process, I aim to gain insights beyond mere observation, create something valuable for my own use, and motivate others to pursue more.
+It is possible that individuals in similar circumstances can benefit from delving deeper into these videos and creating something unique of their own.